 Another helpful tip we can offer you is to eat a mixed meal.

-Meaning, if you plan on eating white rice, the least you can do is mix it with some chicken and vegetables so that it digests much slower and doesn’t cause you any blood sugar spikes.
+This means, that if you plan on eating white rice, the least you can do is mix it with some chicken and vegetables so that it digests much slower and doesn’t cause you any blood sugar spikes.

-This is another thing you can do to minimize your chances of prediabetes or diabetes.
+Eating Wellis another thing you can do to minimize your chances of prediabetes or diabetes.
 The problem is, here in the U.S. most portions are larger than the intended serving size.

 A good example is that while the intended serving size is half a bagel, most eat the whole thing in one go.
 You can also watch out for how many calories you consume on a daily basis, making sure you don’t overdo it.
 Here is where the labels come in handy.